geodynamics/pylith/examples/2d/strikeslip/README.md

-# Examples: 2-D strike-slip fault
+# Examples: 2-D Strike-Slip Fault

 This suite of examples demonstrates some basic concepts of using PyLith with a single throughgoing strike-slip fault and a very simple